ZakiHD14/ZakiHD14/README.md

 - 👋 Hi, I’m @ZakiHD14
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python for data science
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me ...